12 Tech Tools Kids Can’t Learn Without This Fall

 The new “normal?”

 When the pandemic hit this spring, schools across the country closed their doors and moved to distance learning to close out the year.
-The hope was that the lockdown and warm weather would bring down infection rates to a low enough level that schools could safely reopen in time for the 2020-21 school year.
+The hope was that the lockdown and warm weather would bring down infection rates to a low enough level that schools could safely reopen.

 But as the clock begins to run down on ringing the back-to-school bell, districts in some of the hardest-hit regions, including Los Angeles Unified School District and San Diego Unified School District, have already announced that students will not return to in-school learning.
 More are sure to follow, with the addition of schools electing a hybrid approach.